-Whole-cell vaccine was more effective than acellular vaccine during CA pertussis outbreakMay 20th, 2013 in Pediatrics /
+Whole-cell vaccine was more effective than acellular vaccine during CA pertussis outbreakMay 20, 2013 in Medicine & Health / Pediatrics

 Whole-cell pertussis vaccines were more effective at protecting against pertussis than acellular pertussis vaccines during a large recent outbreak, according to a new Kaiser Permanente study published in Pediatrics.